Marf27/franck-hertz-experiment/README.md

 # ⚛️ Franck–Hertz Experiment

-Experimental analysis of the **Franck–Hertz experiment** using voltage-current measurements of a mercury-filled Franck–Hertz tube.
+Experimental analysis of the **Franck–Hertz experiment** using voltage-current measurements obtained from a mercury-filled Franck–Hertz tube.

+This project analyzes experimental data collected during a laboratory experiment at the **Universidad Autónoma de Madrid (UAM)**.
+The accompanying Python code was developed to process, visualize, and analyze the measurements stored in the `MRF/` directory.

-The project investigates the characteristic current minima produced by inelastic electron-atom collisions and uses the experimental data to estimate the **excitation energy of mercury atoms** and the corresponding **photon wavelength**.
+The analysis investigates the characteristic current minima produced by inelastic electron-atom collisions and uses their voltage separation to estimate the **excitation energy of mercury atoms** and the corresponding **photon wavelength**.

 ## Overview

 The Franck–Hertz experiment provides direct experimental evidence for the quantization of atomic energy levels.
 Electrons are accelerated through a gas of mercury atoms and undergo inelastic collisions when their kinetic energy reaches the excitation energy of the atoms.

-This project analyzes experimental measurements acquired at different:
+The experimental measurements analyzed in this project were **personally acquired by the author during the corresponding laboratory session at the Universidad Autónoma de Madrid**.

+The dataset includes measurements performed under different experimental conditions:

 * Tube temperatures
 * Braking voltages